codeyab22/Polished-Updated-Portfolio-Page-2/README.md

 # Polished-Updated-Portfolio-Page-2
 # About this project
-This is my polished-updated-portfolio, my recent bio filled with coding projects and more.I am working on the other projects.
+This is my polished-updated-portfolio, my recent bio filled with coding projects and more.
+I am working on the other projects.
 I am going to give you updates.

 # Motivation(s)